python-openapi/openapi-spec-validator/README.md

 ## About

-OpenAPI Spec Validator is a Python library that validates OpenAPI Specs against the [OpenAPI 3.0.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) specification.
+OpenAPI Spec Validator is a Python library that validates OpenAPI Specs against the [OpenAPI 2.0 (aka Swagger](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [OpenAPI 3.0.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) specification.
 The validator aims to check for full compliance with the Specification.

 ## Installation